SyncfusionExamples/how-to-show-vertical-border-to-the-column-wise-summary-rows-in-wpf-and-uwp-datagrid/README.md

-# How to save data to SqlLite database when adding new row and editing in uwp datagrid?
+# How to show vertical border to the column wise summary rows in wpf and uwp datagrid?
-This example illustrates how to save data to SqlLite database when adding new row and editing in uwp datagrid
+This example illustrates how to show vertical border to the column wise summary rows in wpf and uwp datagrid.